Stress is our automatic response to demands, pressures, and/or competing priorities in our life.

 Not all stress is bad.
-A little bit of stress can motivate us and help us focus on achieving our goals.
+Some stress can motivate us and help us focus on achieving our goals.
 But too much stress, or stress carried too long, can activate our “fight or flight” response … which, if left unchecked, can decrease our ability to function in one or more areas of our life.

 As a college student, stress is unavoidable.
 The goal isn’t to try to get rid of all stress.
 Rather, the goal is to learn to respond well to stress.
-This means balancing stress with the things that replenish the physical, mental, and emotional energy lost to stress.
-This balance is the “healthy tension” zone.
+This means balancing your daily stressors with the activities and attitudes that replenish the physical, mental, and emotional energy lost to stress.

 Consider this stress continuum graph showing the relationship between our performance / functioning and our stress level: